 - workers have representation on and vote for the board of directors, adhering to the principle of one worker, one vote

 In addition to their economic and governance participation, worker-owners often manage the day-to-day operations through various management structures.
-For more information about worker cooperatives, visit our FAQ page.
+For more information about worker cooperatives, visit our FAQ page and the US Federation of Worker Cooperatives website.

 A brief history of worker cooperatives in the United States

-Though we don’t yet have comprehensive data on the nature and scope of worker cooperatives in the U.S., researchers and practitioners estimate that there are 300-400 democratic workplaces in the United States, employing around 7,000 people and generating over $400 million in annual revenues.
+Though we don’t yet have comprehensive data on the nature and scope of worker cooperatives in the U.S., our research has verified 465 worker cooperatives in the United States.
+These democratic workplaces employ around 7,000 people and generate over $550 million in annual revenues.
 The number of worker cooperatives has grown steadily over the past 20 years, and is made up of both well-established businesses and new, growing ones, increasingly including some businesses that have been sold to their employees by their owners.

 Worker cooperatives are currently experiencing a surge in popularity, marked by industry and sector concentrations and the growth of a support infrastructure that includes financing, technical assistance providers and trade associations at the local, regional and national levels.
 Interest in worker cooperatives as a job creation and wealth-building strategy is also on the rise, with community organizations, cities, and small business advocates seeing potential in the form to build a more inclusive economy.